AppCafe Docs

 The best loop is usually:

-1. write a solid prompt
+1. write a solid requirement

 2. review the generated workflow and preview